doctorfree/MirrorCommand/README.md

 - [**sdwrite**](sdwrite.sh)
   Write an image to an SD card
 - [**shutdown**](shutdown.sh)
-  Shutdown the Raspberry Pi - useful to perform additional actions before shutdown and can be executed as a normal user using sudo
+  Perform additional actions before shutdown, executed as a normal user using sudo
 - [**vncview**](vncview.sh)
   Remote script to start a VNC server on your MagicMirror and a VNC viewer on your desktop
 - [**wireless_conf**](wireless_conf.sh)